MRes Geoenvironmental Engineering

 When you apply for the MRes, please select the Director for MRes Studies as one of the supervisors.

 Our MRes courses start in September.
-Although you can apply to the programme at any time, in order to process your application in time for the forthcoming academic year, you'll need to complete your application by August.
+Although you can apply to the programme at any time, in order to process your application in time for the forthcoming academic year, you'll need to complete your application before the end of July or earlier if you are a non-UK applicant.

-For more information about the application, including the documentation you need to provide, see our ‘your application and offer’ webpage.
+For more information about the application, including the documentation you need to provide, see ‘your application and offer’.

 Geoenvironmental Engineering